Dorchester County, Maryland - Cambridge, MD

 The Weirton Baseball Association in Weirton, West Virginia, offers the only youth baseball and softball program in the community, serving 325 players.
 The league owns a five-field complex.
 To allow the league to operate at its current level of field availability, a BTF grant will provide funding for the renovation of two fields to address drainage problems.

-The Baseball Tomorrow Fund is a joint initiative of Major League Baseball & the Major League Baseball Players Association
+The Baseball Tomorrow Fund is a grant program under the MLB-MLBPA Youth Development Foundation, a joint initiative of Major League Baseball & the Major League Baseball Players Association